Online Math Degrees

-In addition, bachelor’s degree programs usually require general education courses, designed to help students round out their knowledge in areas like writing, science, philosophy, civics, and so on.
-So, you’ll likely take around 30 to 36 credits (more or less) in gen ed courses, in addition to core courses in your major and electives.
+In addition, bachelor’s degree programs may require general education courses, designed to help students round out their knowledge in areas like writing, science, philosophy, civics, and so on.
+So, you may take around 30 to 36 credits (more or less) in gen ed courses, in addition to core courses in your major and electives.

 - Commutative Algebra

 - Graph Theory

 - Mathematical Modeling and Applications